dprojects/Woodworking/Docs/README.md

   * If you have set Material for object, I mean the `.ShapeMaterial.Name` is not `Default` the `.ShapeMaterial.Name` attribute will be used.
 In this case if you have `.Label2` attribute the `.ShapeMaterial.Name` will be used.
   * If you not have set Material but you have `.Label2` the `.Label2` attribute will be used.
   * If you not have set Material and also not have set `.Label2` attribute the global variable `MagicPanels.gWoodDescription` will be used.
 The global variable `MagicPanels.gWoodDescription` can be set via [magicSettings](#magicsettings) tool.
 * **r - raw wood** this is a dedicated report for ordering boards from a sawmill in the United States.
 It is also the default cut list report when the units are set to `Building US`.
 This report has two sections.
 One is `finish` which is the exact dimensions of the boards you designed.
 The second section is `rough` which is the dimensions of the boards you can order from the sawmill for subsequent planing and sanding.
 The surplus wood for the sawmill in the `rough` section can be set in the [magicSettings](https://github.com/dprojects/Woodworking/tree/master/Docs#settings---page-2) tool.
+This report is based on `n - for verification` report type and shows objects labels.
+* **s - sawmill and workflow** this is a dedicated report for ordering boards from a sawmill in the United States.
+It is also the default cut list report when the units are set to `Building US`.
+This report has two sections.
+One is `finish` which is the exact dimensions of the boards you designed.
+The second section is `rough` which is the dimensions of the boards you can order from the sawmill for subsequent planing and sanding.
+The surplus wood for the sawmill in the `rough` section can be set in the [magicSettings](https://github.com/dprojects/Woodworking/tree/master/Docs#settings---page-2) tool.
+This report is based on `g - wood type` report type and shows containers labels.
 * **e - veneer** this type of report allows you to precisely describe each face of the object, based on the edge length.
 Thanks to this you can describe which edge lengths should be covered with veneer.
 To determine the edge color with veneer, you must set the color of the entire furniture as a color reference.
 Also you must set the edge symbol, which will appear on the report.
 * **d - drilling** this report type is an extended version of the `e - report` type, but also displays named constraints from the `PartDesign::Hole` object sketch.
 Additionally, the header comes from the Body object.
 This allows you to describe all edge distances, diameters, and depths for holes.
 * **c - named constraints** this report type shows the dimensions for all named constraints inside Sketch objects and the `Length` size from `PartDesign` objects.